liveswitch/liveswitch-hammer/README.md

   --media-timeout         (Default: 5) The number of seconds to wait for media
                           to flow.

-  --user1                 (Default: user1) The user ID of the first client.

-  --user2                 (Default: user2) The user ID of the second client.

-  --device1               (Default: device1) The device ID of the first client.

-  --device2               (Default: device2) The device ID of the second client.
+  --tag-1                 The first client's tag.

+  --tag-2                 The second client's tag.

-  --region1               (Default: region1) The region of the first client.
+  --region1               The first client's region.

-  --region2               (Default: region2) The region of the second client.
+  --region2               The second client's region.

   -g, --gateway-url       (Default: http://localhost:8080/sync) The Gateway URL.